Handbook of Business Procedures

 1. Mileage Between Cities

-For official point-to-point mileage you may use odometer readings or distance calculations from an online mapping tool.
-For travel with local funds, any online mapping tool may be used while travel state funds can only be calculated using the Mapquest website.
+For official point-to-point mileage you may use odometer readings or mileage computed by an online mapping tool.
+For travel paid with local funds, any online mapping tool may be used while travel paid with state funds can only be calculated using Mapquest.

 - The voucher must state that travel occurred using a personally owned or leased motor vehicle.